zwizwa/uc_tools/doc/seq_lua.md

 Introduction
 ------------

-This is a literal lua file.
+This is a literal Lua file.
 Lines starting with '=>' are program output.

 ```lua